 - Repeat this five times for both sides

-You can also find the exercise on the video below.
+You can also find the exercise on this video.

 Repeat this exercise twice a day.
 You will probably notice that one side goes more natural than the other one.

-Lower back pain exercise 2: Increase the extension of your lower back
+Lower back pain exercise 2: Increase extension of your lower back

 You can perform the exercise like this: